 Idea 15: Put a Statement Piece on Display

-Punctuate your son’s space with a marvelous statement piece.
+Punctuate the space of your teenage boy with a marvelous statement piece.
 Let him go bold with a few pieces.
 Perhaps a hanging rattan chair is up his alley.

 Add a touch of whimsy with an old-school style phone in a fun, vibrant color like this bold shade of blue.
 It’s attention-getting without overloading the senses.